open-telemetry/opentelemetry-operator/docs/api.md

 LabelSelector is used to find matching pods.
+Pods that match this label selector are counted to determine the number of pods in their corresponding topology domain.

 <table>
     <thead>